jovanovskajovana/gatsby-starter-styled-components/README.md

   <Image name="logo-gatsby-styled-components.png" alt="Gatsby image" minWidth="500px"></Image>
 ```

 > This way, you won’t have to write the same query multiple times, but processing a large number of images can take a long time.
-In this case, consider an external image processing pipeline service.
+If that happens, consider an external image processing service.

 For small images and icons a [static import with Webpack](https://www.gatsbyjs.com/docs/importing-assets-into-files/) is still an option.
 Similar to font files, make sure that the images are imported into the component so that Webpack will correctly move them into the public folder, and provide the correct paths.